verdverm/verdverm.github.io/_sr/02a-pge.md

 per data point, per equation
 is required for both training and testing.

-% \tony{touch on the reducdancy of equation forms and difficulties GPSR has with tuning coefficients}

 Regressing the coefficients
 has a profound effect on the